theflockers/release-service-bundles/tasks/apply-mapping/README.md

 | snapshotPath      | Path to the JSON string of the Snapshot spec in the config workspace to apply the mapping to | No       | -             |
 | dataPath          | Path to the JSON string of the merged data to use in the data workspace                      | No       | -             |
 | failOnEmptyResult | Fail the task if the resulting snapshot contains zero components                             | Yes      | false         |

+## Changes in 1.8.0
+* Enhanced tag generation by adding support for the {{ incrementer }} variable:
+  * The {{ incrementer }} variable automatically finds the highest existing incremented tag in the repository (e.g., v1.0.0-2) and generates the next sequential tag (e.g., v1.0.0-3)

 ## Changes in 1.7.3
 * Added verbosity to error message when 0 components are mapped, as many users are hitting this